apache/druid/docs/development/extensions-core/kafka-ingestion.md

 This service is provided in the `druid-kafka-indexing-service` core Apache Druid extension (see [Including Extensions](../../development/extensions.md#loading-extensions)).

 > The Kafka indexing service supports transactional topics which were introduced in Kafka 0.11.x.
-These changes make the
+It is the default behavior of Druid and make the
 > Kafka consumer that Druid uses incompatible with older brokers.
 Ensure that your Kafka brokers are version 0.11.x or
 > better before using this functionality.
-Refer [Kafka upgrade guide](https://kafka.apache.org/documentation/#upgrade)
+Refer [Kafka upgrade guide](https://kafka.apache.org/documentation/#upgrade).
-> if you are using older version of Kafka brokers.
+> In addition, if you need Druid to consume lower version Kafka which is non-transactional like `0.10.x.x`, you could set `consumeTransactionally ` false in `KafkaSupervisorIOConfig`.

 ## Tutorial